silentmot/HLD/QUICKSTART.md

 - Verify API key is set correctly
 - Ensure `custom_dir` is set in `mkdocs.yml`

-## 📚 Next Steps
+## :material-book-multiple: Next Steps

 - Read `TOOLING-SETUP.md` for detailed documentation
 - Review `IMPLEMENTATION-SUMMARY.md` for what was implemented
 - Check `.github/PULL_REQUEST_TEMPLATE.md` for PR guidelines
 - See `updates.md` for GZANSP protocol rules

-## 🎯 Total Setup Time: ~20 minutes
+## :material-target: Total Setup Time: ~20 minutes

-You're ready to start contributing to the documentation! 🎉
+You're ready to start contributing to the documentation! :material-party-popper: